 About the Mathematics Program

 The number of applications of mathematics has grown exponentially in the natural, physical and social sciences over the last century.
 In addition, the computer has transformed problem-solving in both pure and applied mathematics.
-The Department of Mathematics, Computer Science and Physics has responded by developing a program designed to prepare students for a variety of careers or graduate and professional schools.
+This program is designed to prepare students for a variety of careers or graduate and professional schools.

 The mathematics program offers three majors: